SoftwareAG/c8y-docs/content/device-protocols/opcua-bundle/register-gateway-as-cumulocity-iot-device.md

 ---
 weight: 40
-title: Register the gateway as a Cumulocity IoT device
+title: Registering the gateway as a Cumulocity IoT device
 layout: redirect
 ---